 Frequently Asked Questions about Amblyopia & Strabismus

 WHY DOES IT OCCUR?
 Most eye doctors consider a “lazy eye” to be an eye with amblyopia or strabismus.
 Up to 4% of children have amblyopia and strabismus, making it a very common problem.
 Patients with AMBLYOPIA have a structurally intact eye, but their vision that does not normalize immediately despite the appropriate glasses correction.
 Amblyopia is most frequently due to misaligned eyes (strabismus).
 However even small differences in the length or shape of one eye compared to the other can cause amblyopia.
-Droopy eyelids or cataracts can cause amblyopia.
+Droopy eyelids, warped corneas, cataracts or rarely intraocular growths can cause amblyopia.

 If amblyopia is detected well before the child is 5-8 years old, it is much easier to correct.
 Amblyopia treatment usually requires the stronger eye to be patched (or given atropine eye drops), in addition to glasses.

 I DON’T WANT MY CHILD IN GLASSES.
 As a physician and father I greatly respect parents who think they are advocating for their children.
-However do not let your emotions and personal biases get in the way of what is best for your child.
+However, do not let your personal biases get in the way of what is best for your child.
 Some parents strongly resent putting their child in glasses thinking that their child will be made fun of.
-Just imagine how much torment your child will have to put up with when he/she can’t see.
-Most parents would not hesitate to put their child in leg braces if the legs were weak or crooked.
-It is difficult to comprehend why these same parents would not use glasses to help their child’s weak or crooked eyes.
+Just imagine how much torment your child will have to put up with if he/she can’t see.
+Most parents would not hesitate to obtain extra tutoring for their child if they had problems with scholastics.
+It is difficult to comprehend why these same parents would not allow glasses to help their child’s weak or crooked eyes.
 The glasses may not be permanent.
 When the child is older, contact lenses can sometimes be used.
 When your child is fully grown, laser corrective surgery might be an option too.

 IF MY CHILD CAN’T TALK, HOW DOES THE DOCTOR DETERMINE WHICH GLASSES PRESCRIPTION IS RIGHT FOR MY CHILD?
 With the use of eye drops and special instruments, eye doctors can determine when light is in best focus for a child’s eye.
 Your eye doctor has gone through years of training to accomplish this task.